Featuring Decoral Systems USA

-At Top Coat Finishing, our expansive oven, measuring an impressive 60 feet in length, 12 feet in width, and 10 feet in height, sets the industry standard in Utah.
-This remarkable size empowers us to accommodate the most substantial industrial projects while guaranteeing superior quality for every powder coating endeavor.
-Our cutting-edge oven ensures consistent, thorough curing of your powder coating, delivering a flawlessly smooth and enduring finish that will endure the test of time.
-Whether you require coating for a single item or a full-scale production run, our capacious oven guarantees efficiency and precision in handling any project.
+At Top Coat Finishing, our expansive oven sets the industry standard in Utah, measuring an impressive 60 feet in length, 12 feet in width, and 10 feet in height.
+This remarkable size empowers us to accommodate the most substantial industrial projects, ensuring superior quality for every powder coating endeavor.
+In addition to this, we have a second oven, measuring 40 feet in depth, 12 feet in width, and 10 feet in height, which enables us to handle large volumes with quick turnaround times.
+Our cutting-edge ovens ensure consistent, thorough curing of your powder coating, delivering a flawlessly smooth and enduring finish that will withstand the test of time.
+These ovens are state-of-the-art and the most advanced in the industry to ensure you get proper adhesion.
+Whether you require coating for a single item or a full-scale production run, our capacious ovens guarantee efficiency and precision in handling any project.

 The first step in powder coating is to prepare the metal surface.
 This involves cleaning the metal to remove any contaminants like dirt, grease, rust, or old paint.
 Proper surface preparation is crucial because it ensures good adhesion and a high-quality finish.

 Once the metal surface is clean and prepared, the next step is to apply the powder coating.
 Powder coating is a dry powder made of finely ground particles of pigment and resin.
 Using electrostatic spraying, the powder is charged electrostatically, and the metal object is grounded.
 The charged particles are attracted to the grounded metal, creating an even coat.